Suggested ways to accomplish key tasks and address common challenges

 During times of uncertainty, it's imperative that you communicate with your class.
 You don't have to have everything figured out yet, but reaching out will ease students' stress of the unknown.
 Communicating expectations can help, as well as your ability to be somewhat flexible during this time.

-As we move to remote online instruction, communicate with your students early and as things change.
-Inform them of changes that are coming and of your expectations.
-Also communicate what they can expect from you.
+In the event of a teaching disruption, communicate with your students early and as things change.
+Inform them of your expectations and also communicate what they can expect from you.
 Students will look to instructors for information and clear directions as well as a sense of normalcy.

 Considerations when communicating with your class:

 - Communicate early and often: Let students know about changes or disruptions as early as possible, even if all the details aren't in place yet, and let them know when they can expect more specific information.
-Don't swamp them with email but early communication can ease student anxiety and reduce individual
+But try to balance rather than overload the communication.

-- Set expectations: Let students know how you plan to communicate with them, and how often.
-Tell students both how often you expect them to check their email, and how quickly they can expect your response.
-Let them know how it is best to communicate.
+- Set expectations: Let students know how you plan to communicate with them, and how often you expect them to check their email, and how quickly they can expect your response.
+Let them know the best method to contact you.

-- Manage your communications load: You will likely receive some individual requests for information that could be useful to all your students, so keep track of frequently asked questions and sending those replies out to everyone.
-Also, consider creating an information page or discussion post in HuskyCT to answer most frequently asked questions.
+- Manage your own communications load: When you receive individual requests for information that could be useful to all your students, keep track of and send those replies out to everyone.
+Also, consider creating an information page or discussion forum in HuskyCT to answer most frequently asked questions.